michalmonday/fast_map/README.md

 * provides parallelism and concurrency for blocking functions
 * returns a [generator](https://stackoverflow.com/a/70233705/4620679) (meaning that individual returned values are returned immediately after being computed, before the whole collection is returned as a whole)
 * return is ordered (accordingly to supplied arguments)
-* uses the number of processes equal to CPU cores
+* evenly distributes tasks within processes
 * uses the number of threads equal to the number of supplied tasks (unless threads\_limit argument is provided)
-* evenly distributes tasks within processes
+* uses the number of processes equal to 2\*CPU cores (which for some reason worked better during my tests than using the exact CPU cores number) unless the number of tasks is smaller than it

 ## Usage